How to cancel a life insurance policy

 If you recently purchased a policy

 If you’ve just purchased your life insurance policy, you’re likely within the “free look” period.
 This period, which typically lasts 10 to 30 days, depending on your state, allows you to cancel your policy without any financial penalty and receive a full refund of any premiums you’ve paid.
-The free look period is a critical time to review the details of your policy to ensure it meets your needs.
+The free look period is a critical time to review the details of your policy to ensure it will meet your current and future needs.
 If you decide to cancel, contact your insurance company by phone or in writing to inform them of your decision.
 After this period ends, canceling the policy might involve more steps, particularly with permanent policies, where you might need to consider the impact on the cash value and any surrender charges.

 If you have a term life insurance policy